 General advice on how to travel with your pet in Thailand

 Bear in mind, that trains are often late.
-From Bangkok, it’s nicer because the train is there already and it’s more likely to leave close to the scheduled time.
+From Bangkok, it’s more convenient, because the train is waiting there already (well… most likely at least).
 If you are heading back, say from Surat Thani or Chumphon, you might need to wait a couple of hours along the way, at the station, if you are unlucky.
 Not so pleasant but what can you do.

 Travel at night to make it comfy for your dog.
 I haven’t traveled during the day at all.
 I would be worried about the temperature inside the cargo car, even though I think they have fans there (once checked, and they had them).
 At night, it’s not hot at all, and can even be a bit chilly, in my opinion.

 If you will be using a taxi, ask for a pet-friendly ride.
 Once you get a number of a good and trustworthy driver who doesn’t mind having a dog in the car, keep that number.
-I convinced my drivers that my furry friend is small, clean (sa aat in Thai) and friendly.
+I have convinced my drivers that my furry friend is small, clean (sa aat in Thai) and friendly.
 And doesn’t make noise.
 In this case, it is true anyway.

 Further, perhaps it is good to mention that the dog can be in a crate/ dog kennel if the driver seems reluctant.
 An average Thai wouldn’t know what these mean, so just use the word “box” instead.
-I would advise you to have an old towel etc with you to keep the seats clean if the pet is allowed to be inside (or perhaps is a bit dirty or wet after rain).
+I would advise you to have an old towel with you to keep the seats clean if the pet is allowed to be inside (or perhaps your dog might be a bit dirty or wet after rain).
 Or similarly, if the crate is not super clean and needs to be in the backseat, might be wise to have a rug underneath.

 Pet travel Thailand – The wrap-up

 Ok, I think that’s about it.
 This was my input on travelling with a dog in Thailand.
 I hope it helps.
 If you have some tips on pet travel in Thailand, I would love to hear them!